pygeos/pygeos/README.rst

 operations are done in the open-source geometry library GEOS.
 PyGEOS wraps these operations in NumPy ufuncs providing a performance improvement when operating on arrays of geometries.

-**Important note**: PyGEOS was merged with Shapely (https://shapely.readthedocs.io) in December 2021 and will be released as part of Shapely 2.0.
-The development will take place at the Shapely repository.
-Please raise issues or create pull request over there.
-PyGEOS itself will receive updates (by backporting from the Shapely repository) until Shapely 2.0 is actually released.

 What is a ufunc?
 ----------------